Tip 1: There are two series of commands.

 svy commands to specify your subpopulations of interest.

-For more details on analyzing subgroups, see Module 4: Variance Estimation.
+For more details on analyzing subgroups, see the Variance Estimation module.

 Do not drop observations from the dataset.
 This may affect variance estimation.